Listen to Chapter 1

 Billie Jo shuddered at the thought of cancer.
 Though she was skeptical, she agreed to help her mother.

 There it was.
 A lump on Nicole’s back.

 Helen and Billie Jo immediately arranged for Nicole to see her family doctor.
 The doctor palpated the tumor and announced it was just fatty tissue.
 Nothing to be concerned about, he said.

 Helen sought a second opinion and scheduled an appointment with Dr. Hector Ruiz.
 “Oh, Helen, you’re a hypochondriac,” he said.
-He concurred with the first doctor.
-It was a benign fatty tumor, he said.
+He concurred with the first doctor that it was a benign fatty tumor.

 Helen was still unsatisfied with that answer.
 She scheduled an appointment with a specialist at Ochsner Foundation in New Orleans.
 Doctors there ran a CAT scan and found the tumor on the adrenal gland.
 There was also fluid on Nicole’s lungs, which was another red flag of something more serious.
-A biopsy confirmed that Nicole Price had stage 3 neuroblastoma, the same rare childhood cancer that Mindy Fontenot had.
+A biopsy confirmed that Nicole Price had Stage 3 neuroblastoma, the same rare childhood cancer that killed Mindy Fontenot and Keisha Ponville.

 About the author: Bill Clutter is a private investigator who now lives in Louisville, Kentucky.
 In 1990, Clutter learned that that Taylorville mothers were calling on state health officials to investigate what was happening to the community of Taylorville.
 As he began to investigate, he discovered a similar epidemic of neuroblastoma in Morgan City, Louisiana, after that town had also been exposed to coal tar.